mixmastamyk/console/readme.rst

 *Dy-no-mite!! — J.J.*

-Console's convenience objects are meant to be highly composable and useful in multiple ways.
+Console's palette entry objects are meant to be highly composable and useful in multiple ways.
 For example,
-you might like to create your own styles to use over and over again.
+you might like to create your own compound styles to use over and over again.
 They can be called like functions if desired and have "mixins" added in as well.
-The callable form ends itself, so that no longer needs to be managed:
+The callable form resets styles to their defaults at the end of the string, so that no longer needs to be managed:

 .. raw:: html